How the Stock Market Affects the US Economy and Vice Versa

 The stock market is an excellent economic indicator for the U.S. economy.
 It reflects how well all listed companies are doing.
 If investors are confident, they will buy stocks, stock mutual funds, or stock options.
 Some experts believe markets predict what the savviest investors think the economy will be doing in about six months.

 Investing in the stock market is the best way to beat inflation over time.
-Stock prices increase 10 percent a year on average.
+The rule of thumb is that stock prices increase 10% a year on average.
 That's enough to compensate most investors for the additional risk.

-Owners use personal credit cards, bank loans and eventually even float their own bonds.
+Second, stocks provide the capital for companies to grow large enough to gain competitive advantage through economies of scale.
+Owners use personal credit cards, bank loans, and eventually, even float their own bonds.
 But that only takes a company so far.

 Third, stocks assess how valuable investors think the company is.
 When stock prices rise, it means investors believe earnings will improve.
 Falling stock prices mean investors have lost confidence in the company's ability to increase its profit margins.